vishkey/arqasgui/README.md

 arqasgui
 ========

-Web Interface in Shiny for the R package "arqas"
+Web Interface in Shiny for the R package https://github.com/vishkey/arqas

 # Installation #